prieto-joaquin/prieto-joaquin.github.io/_pages/about.md

 ---

 Hi!
-I am a Visiting Fellow at the <a href="http://www.lse.ac.uk/International-Inequalities" target="_blank"> International Inequalities Institute (III)</a>  at the LSE.
+I am a Visiting Fellow at the <a href="http://www.lse.ac.uk/International-Inequalities" target="_blank"> International Inequalities Institute (III)</a>  at the LSE and responsible for the  <a href="https://gobierno.uchile.cl/postgrado/educacion-continua/cursos-ejecutivos" target="_blank"> Diploma in Advanced Methods in Statistics and Data Science of the Faculty of Government of the University of Chile.</a>

 My current work focuses on three lines of research aimed at expanding and developing new economic and social well-being measures to design better policies that could lead emerging countries towards more inclusive and sustainable development.
 These research lines are i) forward-looking well-being measures, such as vulnerability to poverty and economic insecurity; ii) spatial measures of inequality, such as the geography of opportunity; iii) labour market development measures, such as quality of employment.